NikhilPaliwal11/Weather_Dashboard/README.md

 # Weather_Dashboard
-🌦️ Weather Analytics Dashboard (Power BI) 📌 Overview The Weather Analytics Dashboard is an interactive Power BI project that visualizes real-time weather and air quality data using a public Weather API.
+🌦️ Weather Analytics Dashboard (Power BI) (Using API) 📌 Overview The Weather Analytics Dashboard is an interactive Power BI project that visualizes real-time weather and air quality data using a public Weather API.
 This dashboard transforms raw API data into meaningful insights, enabling users to quickly understand weather conditions, temperature trends, and air quality levels.

 🎯 Objective The objective of this project is to: Integrate live weather data using an API Convert JSON data into structured datasets Build an interactive and user-friendly Power BI dashboard Provide clear insights into weather and air quality conditions.